nju-websoft/CADDIE/README.md

 ### Database Settings

 - Caddie is built upon a local MySQL database.
 - [code/database_tables.sql](code/database_tables.sql) provides the structure of database tables used in our system.
 One can import empty tables directly by running the .sql file.
-Table *dataset_metadata* stores all the metadata of the datasets.
+Table *dataset_summary* stores all the metadata of the datasets.
 Table *triple* stores all the parsed RDF triples.
 Table *rdf_term* stores all the terms (i.e., IRIs, blank nodes, literals) used in the datasets.
 - For all the database tables, the fields *"dataset_id"* and *"file_id"* are correspond to the IDs appeared in [datasets.zip](https://github.com/nju-websoft/CBDS/blob/main/datasets.zip).

 ### Codes